linleyh/liberation-circuit/README.md

 Thanks to:

-* Nils Dagsson Moskopp (erlehmann) <nils+liberationcircuit@dieweltistgarnichtso.net> for very useful feedback on the alpha and beta versions.
+- [Nils Dagsson Moskopp](https://github.com/erlehmann) for very useful feedback on the alpha and beta versions.
-* zugz (from the tigsource forum) for very useful feedback on the beta.
+- zugz (from the tigsource forum) for very useful feedback on the beta.
-* Serge Zaitsev's [cucu](http://zserge.com/blog/cucu-part1.html) for a very clear explanation of how to write a simple C compiler.
+- Serge Zaitsev's [cucu](http://zserge.com/blog/cucu-part1.html) for a very clear explanation of how to write a simple C compiler.
-* Batuhan Bozkurt's [otomata](http://www.earslap.com/page/otomata.html) for the basis of the cellular automata-based procedural music generation.
+- Batuhan Bozkurt's [otomata](http://www.earslap.com/page/otomata.html) for the basis of the cellular automata-based procedural music generation.